lucenta/P2PFree/README.md

 P2P Free
 ===================

-A P2P Based file synchronization program written in python3.
+A P2P Based file synchronization program written in Python 3.
 The program uses a centralized server to facilitate file transfers.

 Run the server on the specified ip and port number:
 ```